verifiablesoftware/aries-cloudagent-python/demo/README.md

 ## VSW Demo

 This demo demonstrates a simple interaction between a developer and a repository.

-To run it locally, first, run the [von-network](https://github.com/bcgov/von-network) in one terminal:
+### Von-Network

+This demo runs on top of the [Von Network](https://github.com/bcgov/von-network).
+To run a local instance of this network:

 ```
 cd von-network
 ./manage build
 ./manage start
 ```

+### Repository

 In the next terminal, run the repo agent: